sanjeevbhusal/100-Days-Of-DevOps/kubernetes/ReadMe.md

-### What is a container orchestrator ?
+### Introdution

-Container Orchestrator is a software that manages all your containers across various servers.
+Container Orchestrator is a software that is used for automatically deploying and managing/monitoring containers.
-You will need to manage orchestrator and it will manage containers on all the servers.

-- Orchestrator takes a series of servers/nodes and make them behave as one.
-- Orchestrator will distribute your container workloads across all these servers.
-- A orchestrator runs on top of a container runtime such as Docker or containerd.
+When you have only few containers, you can manage them on your own.
+But as number of containers grow in size, you need a software that manages the entire lifecycle of a container.

+You can have your containers running on multiple servers/nodes and manage all of those through a orchestrator running on your local machine.

+A container orchestrator can automatically add more containers as load grows and destroy containers as load decreases, just like how auto scaling works for virtual machines.
+You can also add more nodes if you run out of hardware resources and spin up new containers on those nodes.

-There are many orchestrators services.
-Some of them such as docker-swarm, kubernetes work everywhere.
-Other services such as ECS(Elastic Container Service) are cloud vendor specific.
+There are many container orchestrator softwares such as docker-swarm, kubernetes, etc.

 ### Do you need orchestrator ?

-We can run containers normally with simple `docker run` command.
-But as your application grows, you will end up with 10's of containers across multiple servers.
-Orchestrator softwares helps you to organize/manage all these containers through one single service.

-That also means that you might not need a orchestrator if you have less containers or if the application inside the container doesnot change much.
-Even if you feel you need orchestrator, you might not need all the features offered by a orchestrator.
+A orchestrator offers a lot of functionalities.
+Those functionalities really shines when you have a lot of containers running on multiple nodes and you want to automate the deployment and management process.

+Running a orchestrator involves a lot of overhead.
 Setting up a orchestrator, managing it, securing it is a tedious work.
+So, you should first identify if you really need a orchestartion service or not.

+There are few scenarios where you wont need a container such as:

+- **Less Containers:** You only need few containers to run you application.
+This means there is not much need for automating management/monitoring.
+- **Less Deployment:** Your application inside the container doesnot change much.
+This means you dont need to automate deployment.

-This is where platforms such as Heroku or Elastic Beanstalk shine.
+If you resonate with above scnearios, you might consider using other platforms such as Heroku or Elastic Beanstalk.

-So, if you have a lot of containers running on multiple servers and application inside the container changes frequently, you should use a orchestrator to automate tasks and monitor servers.

 ### Kubernetes

-Kubernetes is a orchestrator that is used to manage containers across various servers.
-It can manage containers started with runtime such as containerd and docker but is primarily focused on Docker.
+Kubernetes is he most famous container orchestration service.
+It can manage containers based upon multiple runtimes such as containerd and docker.

 Kubernetes was released by Google on 2015 and is maintained by Open Source Communities.
 There are many distributions of kubernetes which are essentially extra features on top of the open source kubernetes version.
 Kubernetes is also called K8s.
 (8 refers to 8 letters between K and s).

-### How do you use Kubernetes

-Kubernetes exposes APIs/CLI that can be used to manage containers.

-### How do you install Kubernetes

 You can install kubernetes on your local machine directly from Github's Repository.
 You can also install kubernetes provided by other vendors such as Rancher, Openshift, Vmware or cloud companies.